Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Setup and finite-sample results

-We assume that $f$ lies in a known function class $\mathcal{F}$, which we assume throughout the paper to be convex.
-We also assume that $\mathcal{F}$ is centrosymmetric in the sense that $f\in\mathcal{F}$ implies $-f\in\mathcal{F}$.
-The function class $\mathcal{F}$ formalizes the ``regularity'' or ``smoothness'' that we are willing to impose.
-While the convexity assumption is essential for most of our results, the centrosymmetry assumption can be relaxed---see \Cref{proofs_sec_append}.
-As a leading example, we consider classes that place Lipschitz constraints on $f(\cdot,0)$ and $f(\cdot,1)$:
+We assume that $f$ lies in a known function class $\mathcal{F}$, which formalizes the ``regularity'' or ``smoothness'' that we are willing to impose.
+We require that $\mathcal{F}$ be convex and centrosymmetric, i.e.\ that $f\in\mathcal{F}$ implies $-f\in\mathcal{F}$.
+While convexity is essential for most of our results, centrosymmetry can be relaxed---see \Cref{proofs_sec_append}.
+Our setup covers classical nonparametric function classes, which place bounds on (possibly higher order) derivatives of $f$.
+As a leading example, we place Lipschitz constraints on $f(\cdot,0)$ and $f(\cdot,1)$: